MattSzymonski/Own-Password/README.md

 </p>

-**Modern, minimal and selfhosted passwords manager** - Keep securely ecrypted password files on your server and access them wherever you want through the browser.
+**Modern, minimal and selfhosted password manager** - Keep securely encrypted password files on your server and access them wherever you want through the browser.
 No installation required.

 # Features
 - Military-grade and well-documented password encryption format